co-IT/CSharpFunctionalExtensions.HttpResults/README.md

         public required string UserId { get; init; }
     }
     ```
-2. Create a mapper that implements `IResultErrorMapper` which maps this custom error type to another type that you want to return in your web api:
+2. Create a mapper that implements `IResultErrorMapper` which maps this custom error type to an `IResult` that you want to return in your WebAPI:
     ```csharp
-    public class UserNotFoundErrorMapper : IResultErrorMapper<UserNotFoundError, Microsoft.AspNetCore.Http.IResult>
+    public class UserNotFoundErrorMapper : IResultErrorMapper<UserNotFoundError, ProblemHttpResult>
     {
-        public Func<UserNotFoundErrorMapper, Microsoft.AspNetCore.Http.IResult> Map => error => {
+        public Func<UserNotFoundErrorMapper, ProblemHttpResult> Map => error => {
             var problemDetails = new ProblemDetails
             {
                 Status = 404,